tist0bsc/SGCN/README.md

 Pillow==6.1.0
 opencv-python==4.1.0.25
 ### parameters
-You can changge epoch，batch_size，lr and decay in train_config.json
+You can change epoch，batch_size，lr and decay in train_config.json
 ### train
 1.Download the files mentioned in "dataset/gansu/readme"
 2.python3 main.py